agnesdeng/mixgb/README.md

 -   `params`: a list of parameters that are required for imputing new data using `impute_new()` later on.

-We can extract `m` imputed datasets from the saved imputer object by `$imputed.data`.
+We can access the `m` imputed datasets from the saved imputer object by using `$imputed.data`.

 ``` r
 train.imputed <- mixgb.obj$imputed.data